Japan men's national under-19 basketball team

-The Japanese national under-18 and under-19 basketball team represents Japan in international basketball competitions.
-It is administered by the Japan Basketball Association.
-It represents the country in international under-19 and under-18 (under age 19 and under age 18) basketball competitions.
+The Japan men's national under-18 and under-19 basketball team is a national basketball team of Japan, administered by the Japan Basketball Association.
+It represents the country in international under-18 and under-19 men's basketball competitions.

 At the 2017 FIBA Under-19 World Cup, Japan finished 10th, ahead of every competitor from FIBA Oceania, FIBA Asia and FIBA Africa.

 Prominent members had been Rui Hachimura and also Kai Toews and Isaiah Murphy.
 Murphy played with his Japanese name Shinsaku Enomoto.